 Criteria JORC Code explanation Commentary Verification of sampling and assaying The verification of significant intersections by either independent or alternative company personnel.
 The use of twinned holes.
 Documentation of primary data, data entry procedures, data verification, data storage (physical and electronic) protocols.
 Discuss any adjustment to assay data.
 Significant intersections correlate with mineralised zones as defined from geological logging.
 All sampling was completed by an independent geologist Mr John McDougall BSc.
 (Hons).
 MAIG.
 The estimation of significant intersections has been verified by an alternate company personnel.
 There were no adjustments to assay data.
 Where the half metre core for metallurgical testwork was removed the intersection was reported excluding this interval.
 Location of data points Accuracy and quality of surveys used to locate drill holes (collar and downhole surveys), trenches, mine workings and other locations used in Mineral Resource estimation.
 Specification of the grid system used.
 Quality and adequacy of topographic control.
+The grid system used for collar positions was MGA94 - Zone 50.
+Planned hole collar positions were located using hand held global positioning system (GPS).
+Collars were later located by differential GPS (DGPS).
+The coordinates correlate well so DGPS hole position data has being verified.
+RL's are also derived from the DGPS and were collected to +- 0.10m.
+The accuracy has been rounded for presentation.
+Down hole surveys were completed using an Axis Gyro every 30m down hole and at the collar and end of hole.
 Data spacing and distribution Data spacing for reporting of Exploration Results.
 Whether the data spacing and distribution is sufficient to establish the degree of geological and grade continuity appropriate for the Mineral Resource and Ore Reserve estimation procedure(s) and classifications applied.
 Whether sample compositing has been applied.
 The drill data in the Northern Block is on nominal 100m and 200m line spacing with holes located every 40 to 50m along the drill lines.
 13 diamond holes were drilled in the Northern Block with 5 twins of previous RC drilling and a broad spread of locations to measure representative density data.
 Detailed airborne magnetics supports strike and down dip continuity assumptions of the massive magnetite zone which is known to host high grade mineralisation.
 This continuity has been additionally supported by drilling data.
 Data is considered appropriate for use in estimating a Mineral Resource.
 No sample compositing is applied to the resource numbers.
 Orientation of data in relation to geological structure Whether the orientation of sampling achieves unbiased sampling of possible structures and the extent to which this is known, considering the deposit type.
 If the relationship between the drilling orientation and the orientation of key mineralised structures is considered to have introduced a sampling bias, this should be assessed and reported if material. would have been unlikely to have introduced a sampling Sample security The measures taken to ensure sample security.
 Samples were collected in calico, polyweave and bulk bags, sealed securely and transported by Company personnel until handover to a commercial transport company, which delivered the samples by road transport to

-Criteria J ORC Code explanation С ommentary
+Criteria JORC Code explanation Commentary

 the laboratory.

-Audits reviews or • The results of any audits or reviews of sampling techniques and data.
+Audits or reviews The results of any audits or reviews of sampling techniques and data.
 A representative from the independent geological consultants, CSA Global, visited the site during the infill and extensional drilling program in the Northern Block and found drilling and sampling procedures and practices to be acceptable.
 No other audits or reviews have been completed to date.